 Methods

 Four algorithms were evaluated as preprocessing steps to the FIRE fiber extraction algorithm.
-However, we will first briefly review the FIRE process.
-For a more detailed description of the algorithm, we refer the reader to (Stein 2008).
+For completeness, we will first briefly review the FIRE process.
+A more detailed description of the algorithmcan be found in reference (Stein 2008).

 FIRE Algorithm

 FIRE is an image reconstruction based method that can extract the geometric structure of three dimensional collagen images.
 The main steps of this method include applying a threshold to form a binary image, the distance transform on the binary image to yield the minimal distance from the fiber pixel to the background, tracing along the maximal ridges of the smoothed distance function to form fiber branches by identifying nucleation points and extending the fiber from each nucleation point.
 Short fiber branches are then pruned and fibers are linked based on the fiber length, fiber direction and the distance between adjacent fibers.
 In the associated software(which can be downloaded from ref), there are about 20 adjustable parameters.
-However, in practical application, given the default parameters, there are usually only a few parameters that need to be adjusted, such as those impacting the binary image generation, the search for nuclear points and fiber linkage.
+However, in practical application, given the default parameters, there are usually only a few parameters that need to be adjusted, such as those impacting the binary image generation, the search for nucleation points and fiber linkage.
 To our knowledge, the FIRE method has only been tested on confocal reflectance and confocal fluorescence images of in-vitro collagen gels, but has not been applied to extract collagen fibers from SHG images of tissue.

-Each preprocessing technique was followed by identical implementations of the FIRE algorithm, except for the first FIRE threshold used for creating the initial binary image.
+Each preprocessing technique described in this paper was followed by nearly identical implementations of the FIRE algorithm.
+The only difference is in the first FIRE threshold used for creating the initial binary image.
 This threshold was hand optimized to produce the highest quality fiber extractions across all test cases.

 Preprocessing Algorithms